 - Adding items there, and the only thing I suggest you do is once you close an item, you probably just move it down and keep it there for some time, and then you can move it out of your list, so you know what you have closed recently.

 Project Config and Data

 - The configure section is where you configure your holidays.

 - You also have severity, priority status, risk rating, and approval.
-I would highly recommend not to change this because there's a lot of numbers that have been written on this and it might end up messing up the dashboard a bit.
+I would highly recommend not changing this because there are many numbers written on this, and it might mess up the dashboard a bit.